xcytxs/Idev2/README.md

 - **Scaffold the basics first, then add features**: Make sure the basic structure of your application is in place before diving into more advanced functionality.
 This helps Bolt understand the foundation of your project and ensure everything is wired up right before building out more advanced functionality.

 - **Batch simple instructions**: Save time by combining simple instructions into one message.
 For example, you can ask Bolt to change the color scheme, add mobile responsiveness, and restart the dev server, all in one go saving you time and reducing API credit consumption significantly.

+## Contributing

+We welcome contributions to Bolt.new!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes and commit them with a clear commit message
+4. Push your changes to your fork
+5. Create a pull request with a description of your changes

+Please make sure to update tests as appropriate and adhere to the existing coding style.